SteveBarnett/Remixing/_thinking/the-practice-of-life.md

 Notes from [The Practice of Life by Charlotte Joko Beck of the Waking Up app](https://dynamic.wakingup.com/pack/PK7AFA7?code=SC541514D&share_id=E191F0EE&source=content%20share).

+Some things that feel fresh for me:

+- Accept life as it is.
+    - **Rest with life as it is.**
+    - Without judgement.
+    - With curiousity, friendliness, patience.
+    - (Aside: if acceptance means rest, no wonder I struggle with it so much and [have "rest" as a theme for 2024](/themes/2024/#practice)! 😅)
+- Meditation is for noticing **the gap between who we are and who we pretend to be.**

 ## My notes on my notes

+- One
     - The Absolute and the Relative are not two different things.
     - We’re not pieces of whole being.
 There’s only whole being.
+- Ordinary
     - Ordinary (mind, life) is the way.
     - Embrace the simple and commonplace.
 Boring, from the usual point of view.
+- Just
     - Just this.
 Whether you like it or not.
     - Just being, without interfering.
 Doing nothing except maintaining awareness.
 Not shutting out thoughts, just not holding on to them.
-- Each moment is already perfect.
+- Practice
     - Meditation can help us notice the gap between who we are and who we pretend to be.
     - Calm, comfort, pleasure is not the point of practice.
 It’s contact with yourself as you are.
+    - Life’s challenges are inevitable.
+Seeing them as part of practice makes us stronger.
+- Acceptance
     - True peace often comes once we accept, rather than flee from, our most difficult emotions.
     - Don’t run away, analyse it, think about it.
 Just rest with it, be curious, friendly, patient.
-- Life’s challenges are inevitable.
-Seeing them as part of practice makes us stronger.
+    - Each moment is already perfect.

 ## Ordinary Mind